 - The importance of rest and sleep

-Most basketball players don’t do enough offseason workouts at all.
-The players that do practice typically practice for about one hour.
-By completing 66 minute workouts, players using this program are investing 10% more into their game.
+Most basketball players don’t do enough off-season workouts.
+The players who do practice typically practice for about one hour.
+By completing 66-minute workouts, players using this program are investing 10% more into their game.
 This can translate into much bigger gains come the regular season.

 Why offseason workouts are important?

 Repetition of an exercise builds muscle memory.
-By focusing in on individual skills during an offseason workout, a player gets plenty of opportunities to fine-tune those skills and really improve upon them.
+By focusing on individual skills during an offseason workout, a player gets plenty of opportunities to fine-tune those skills and improve upon them.

 No waiting.
-You can accomplish a lot in a little time when it’s just the player, the hoop and the basketball.
+You can accomplish a lot in a bit when it’s just the player, the hoop, and the basketball.
 There are no lines when you practice by yourself.

 Breaking down the bigger game into smaller components makes it easier.
-If a player just scrimmages, scrimmages and scrimmages; that player will likely get better at basketball.
-If that same player takes a different approach by scrimmaging some, but also putting concentrated effort into improving some of the fundamental basketball skills, it’s likely that the player will improve at a much more rapid pace.
+If a player scrimmages and scrimmages, that player will likely get better at basketball.
+Suppose the same player takes a different approach by scrimmaging some but also putting concentrated effort into improving some fundamental basketball skills.
+In that case, the player will likely improve at a much more rapid pace.

-Provides a platform to strengthen weaknesses and build on strengths.
-Individual workouts can be tailored to work on the areas specific to a player’s strengths and weaknesses.
+It provides a platform to strengthen weaknesses and build on strengths.
+Individual workouts can be tailored to work on areas specific to a player’s strengths and weaknesses.

 There is plenty of time until the next game.
 Working on your shooting stroke during the season can be difficult.
-By working on shooting during the offseason, corrections can be made, and lots of practice can take place prior to a game situation.
+Corrections can be made by working on shooting during the offseason, and lots of practice can take place before a game.
 It’s the ideal time to work on shooting.

 It’s a relaxed environment where no one is watching.
-Individual workouts enable players to take lots of risk with no fear of evaluation or criticism.
-Sometimes, it’s by taking chances and some risks, that players really improve their game.
+Individual workouts enable players to take lots of risks without fear of evaluation or criticism.
+Sometimes, it’s by taking chances and some risks that players really improve their game.

-As a youth basketball coaches, frequently players’ parents ask us about Summer AAU team opportunities, basketball clinic and basketball camp recommendations for their young basketball players.
-There are many choices to be made out there and sometimes it can be stressful for the parents as they determine the best course of action.
+As youth basketball coaches, we frequently receive questions from players’ parents about Summer AAU team opportunities, basketball clinics, and basketball camp recommendations for their young basketball players.
+There are many choices to be made, and sometimes, it can be stressful for the parents as they determine the best course of action.

-In their eagerness to see their children advance their skills in basketball, many parents will make a big commitment – both in terms of dollars and time – to see that their kids have every opportunity to make improvements to their game.
+In their eagerness to see their children advance their basketball skills, many parents will make a big commitment—both in terms of dollars and time—to ensure that their kids have every opportunity to improve their game.
 Are these types of opportunities worthwhile?
 Yes, they certainly can be.
-But, many players at the youth basketball level all the way up thru the NBA can take a different approach.
+But many players at the youth basketball level all the way up through the NBA can take a different approach.

-Individual offseason workouts are what we recommend first and foremost to parents who are looking for an opportunity for their kids to work on their basketball game during the offseason.
-Great improvements can be made to the player’s game and the financial commitment is minimal.
+We recommend individual off-season workouts to parents who want their kids to work on their basketball game during the off-season.
+Significant improvements can be made to the player’s game, and the financial commitment is minimal.

 How the basketball workouts were designed?